mindspore-ai/docs/docs/mindquantum/docs/source_en/qnn_for_nlp.md

 ```

 Next, embed a long setence by using the quantum `CBOW`.
-Please execute this command `export OMP_NUM_THREADS=4` in the terminal in advance.
 This command sets the thread of the quantum simulators to 4.
 When the number of qubits to be simulated is large, more threads can be set to improve the simulation efficiency.

 ```python
 import mindspore as ms